Reconstructing a Heavy Neutral Lepton at the LHC: Introduction

 Collider bounds on $|V_{\ell N}|^2$ may be obtained at energies below or above $m_N$.
-At lower energies the HNL is not produced and the bounds are based on observables like the universality of weak interactions, precision observables related to $\mu$ decays (notice that the mixing with $\nu_\mu$ changes the definition of $G_\mu$), the invisible width of the $Z$ boson or one-loop flavor changing processes like $\mu \to e \gamma$.
-A global fit of these observables sets limits on $|V_{\ell N}|^2$ ranging from $10^{-2}$ to $10^{-4}$, being the most stringent ones for $\ell=\mu$ \cite{Fernandez-Martinez:2016lgt,Hernandez-Tome:2018fbq,Hernandez-Tome:2019lkb}.
+At lower energies the HNL is not produced and bounds arise from observables like weak interaction universality, precision observables related to muon decays (the mixing with $\nu_\mu$ changes the definition of $G_F$), the invisible width of the $Z$ boson or one-loop flavor changing processes like $\mu \to e \gamma$.
+A global fit of these observables, which probe deviations from the unitarity of the Pontecorvo-Maki-Nakagawa-Sakata (PMNS) matrix due to heavy neutrino mixing, sets limits on $|V_{\ell N}|^2$ ranging from $10^{-2}$ to $10^{-4}$, with the strongest bounds for $\ell=\mu$ \cite{Fernandez-Martinez:2016lgt,Hernandez-Tome:2018fbq,Hernandez-Tome:2019lkb, Blennow:2023mqx}.